 It can serve as an appetizer, a side dish, or a base for a filling seafood entre.

-It does not matter if it’s the height of summer, and it just came out of the kitchen — just pair arroz de tomate with a glass of chilled white wine, and you’re good to go!
+It does not matter if it’s the height of summer and it just came out of the kitchen — pair Portuguese tomato rice with a glass of chilled white wine, and you’re good to go.

 Ingredients